PennyLaneAI/pennylane/doc/development/adding_operators.rst

     >>> op.adjoint()
     FlipAndRotate(-0.1, wires=['q3', 'q1'])

-The new gate can be used in devices, which access the decomposition to interpret it:
+The new gate can be used with PennyLane devices.
+PennyLane checks with the device whether it supports operations using the operation name.

+- If the device registers support for an operation with the same name, PennyLane leaves the gate implementation up to the device.
+The device might have a hardcoded implementation, _or_ it may refer to one of the numerical representations of the operator (such as `operator.matrix`).

+- If the device does not register support for an operation with the same name, PennyLane will automatically decompose the gate using `operator.decomposition`.

 .. code-block:: python